explosion/prodigy-recipes/tutorials/kb_guided_llm_ner/README.md

 DBpedia spotlight is a general domain knowledge base, but you can use your domain specific knowledge base in a similar way to even better constraint the LLM annotations and find new entities to feed back to your KB.

+## Things to watch out for

-Please note the usability of this workflow depends a lot on how good your entity linker is.
+* Please note the usability of this workflow depends a lot on how good your entity linker is.
+* Another assumption of this workflow is that there is a correspondence between the LLM labels and the KB labels.
+This the reason we use `Person` and `Organisation` and not `PER` and `ORG`.
+You need to get familiar with DBPedia types to extend/adjust it to other labels.